akazukin5151/approportionment/benches/README.md

 - y-axis: log(Measurement value)
 - x-axis: log(Number of voters)

-This clarifies the correlation/time complexity relationship between "performance" and the number of votes.
-The colors shows that all methods has the same time complexity characteristics (meaning same constant time factors).
+This visualizes the correlation/time complexity relationship between "performance" and the number of votes.
+"Performance" is measured using the various measurement types instead of running time, and they show the same conclusions.
+The colors shows that all methods has similar time complexity characteristics, meaning similar constant time factors.

 ![non stv reg](out/iai_non_stv_reg.png)